 Bacon Wrapped Chicken Stuffed with Figs and Goat Cheese

-- 4 large boneless and skinless chicken breast halves
+- 4 large boneless and skinless chicken breast halves, fillets removed (see Note)

 - 1 tablespoon fresh thyme leaves

-- 2 cups diced fresh green or black dried figs [about 12 figs]
+- 2 cup diced fresh green or black figs (about 12 figs)

 - ½ cup crumbled well-chilled goat cheese